 Vigorous intensity physical activity is also a typical sign of exercise dependence.
 When a female inpatient with EDNOS was asked about her vigorous intensity physical activity, she said: "I can't walk away from the anxiety; I have to run from it."
-This quote is in my opinion a valuable illustration of the use of physical activity to reduce negative affects, and that sometimes the physical activity has to be of certain intensity for the individual to achieve the intended effect.
-Therefore, it is a paradox that vigorous intensity physical activity performed in excessive amounts actually can worsen mood (Lind, Ekkekakis, & Vazou, 2008).
+This quote is in my opinion a valuable illustration of the use of physical activity to reduce negative affects, and that sometimes the physical activity has to be of certain intensity physical activity performed in excessive amounts actually can worsen mood (Lind, Ekkekakis, & Vazou, 2008).
 Why the exercise dependent individuals prefer vigorous intensity physical activity is still not explored adequately.
-It can however be hypothesized that the vigorous intensity physical activity results in an acute suppression of the negative affects, and that this effect is only temporary.
+It can however be hypothesized that the vigorous intensity physical activity physical activity results in an acute suppression of the negative affects, and that this effect is only temporary.
 In that way, the level of negative affects can in fact end up being worse after the physical activity session than it was before.